Sensor Position Offset Compensation¶

 - Y : distance to the right of the IMU or center of gravity.
 Positive values are towards the right side of the vehicle, negative values are towards the left.

-- Y : distance below the IMU or center of gravity.
+- Z : distance below the IMU or center of gravity.
 Positive values are lower, negative values are higher.

-In practice the distance to the sensor can be measured from the center of the flight controller unless the flight controller itself is placed a significant distance from the vehicle’s center of gravity in which case the IMU position offsets can be specified and then the other sensor’s position offsets can be specified from the vehicle’s center of gravity.
+In practice the distance to the sensor can be measured from the center of the autopilot unless the autopilot itself is placed a significant distance from the vehicle’s center of gravity in which case the IMU position offsets can be specified and then the other sensor’s position offsets can be specified from the vehicle’s center of gravity.

 IMU (aka INS):

-For the best results the flight controller (and thus the IMUs) should be placed at the center-of-gravity of the vehicle but if this is physically impossible the offset can be partially compensated for by setting the following parameters.
+For the best results the autopilot (and thus the IMUs) should be placed at the center-of-gravity of the vehicle but if this is physically impossible the offset can be partially compensated for by setting the following parameters.

 - INS_POS1_X, INS_POS1_Y, INS_POS1_Z the first IMU’s position from the vehicle’s center-of-gravity